This selection of photos of The Glebe Complex will hopefully give you some idea of what we offer.

 Okay, that’s the boring bit, now we’ll take a look at the place in more detail and hopefully you’ll begin to appreciate what makes this place one of the most popular fisheries in the country.

-This first shot was taken from Roy’s garden, looking across the fishery.
 Pool 1 is the first of the fishing lakes.
 It is also the biggest, offering 30 pegs of single bank fishing.

 The start of Pool 1, Peg 1 is opposite.
 It’s a great summer peg, the fish might not be the biggest in the lake but there’s lots of them.